 Imagine what it would be like to keep up to thirty 5-year-olds under control without a lot of knowledge on how to manage such a group.
 Then imagine you're also a new teacher.

-Enter The Learning Academy, a Kent ISD professional development program started in 2013 that brings together new teachers for lectures, simulated classes and observing master teachers to help them be more successful in the classroom.
+Enter New Teacher Network (formerly The Learning Academy), a Kent ISD professional development program started in 2013 that brings together new teachers for lectures, simulated classes and observing master teachers to help them be more successful in the classroom.

-Fourteen Kent ISD districts currently send teachers to The Learning Academy.
-Some districts run their own programs, but working with Kent ISD is more cost-effective, says Andrew Steinman, educational technology consultant.
+Fourteen Kent ISD districts currently send teachers to New Teacher Network Some districts run their own programs, but working with Kent ISD is more cost-effective, says Andrew Steinman, educational technology consultant.
 "We know there are more new teachers than we're reaching," he says.

 "It's important we have this," Steinman says.
 "They come out of college and aren't totally prepared to walk into a classroom and teach.
 There's so much to learn, and you can't do it in four years."

-Bryce Maurer, a first-year, fifth-grade teacher at Kent City Community Schools, says Learning Academy "feels like a college course, but instead of textbooks and homework, your job is to bring experiences and tips."
+Bryce Maurer, a first-year, fifth-grade teacher at Kent City Community Schools, says the network "feels like a college course, but instead of textbooks and homework, your job is to bring experiences and tips."